rileynicholson/Pierre/README.md

 # Updates to be Added to Pierre
 - More Games!
+- An exit animation similar to the animation in the beginning.
 - Error handling involving invalid user input.
 - More Faces!!